Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: Theoretical Framework

 There are analyses that have evaluated $|V_{ub}|$ and $|V_{cb}|$ considering simultaneously NP contributions in scalar, vector and tensor operators, see for instance \cite{Crivellin:2014zpa,Bernlochner:2014ova,Jung:2018lfu,Iguro:2020cpg}.
 These studies are based on simultaneous fits to $|V_{qb}|$ and the different NP Wilson coefficients, and take advantage of the correlation between these quantities established in branching fractions and differential distributions.

 Our strategy follows a different approach, which allows us to extract NP effects independently of $|V_{qb}|$ for $q=u,c$.
 The key steps are as follows: \begin{enumerate} \item We first establish the possible regions for the different NP Wilson coefficients using ratios of branching fractions where $|V_{qb}|$ cancels out. \item We then proceed with the evaluation of $|V_{qb}|$ by substituting the allowed NP regions established in the previous step inside specific observables sensitive to the different NP Wilson coefficients and $|V_{qb}|$.
-We would like to stress that --- since the NP contributions were already extracted in a $|V_{cb}|$ independent fashion --- observables such as branching fractions only depend on one unknown parameter, which is precisely $|V_{qb}|$.
-We can now finally extract this parameter in a clean way. \end{enumerate} This procedure can, in certain cases, be further refined to account for correlations between the different observables and parameters considered during the analysis, as done in Ref.~\cite{Banelli:2018fnx}.
+We would like to stress that --- since the NP contributions were already extracted in a $|V_{qb}|$ independent fashion --- observables such as branching fractions only depend on one unknown parameter, which is precisely $|V_{qb}|$.
+We can now finally extract this parameter, obtaining a value that takes potential NP contributions into account. \end{enumerate} This procedure can, in certain cases, be further refined to account for correlations between the different observables and parameters considered during the analysis, as done in Ref.~\cite{Banelli:2018fnx}.

 \boldmath